CodeKarno/ReadMeTest/README.md

 }
 ```

-3. Handle the OnInit client event at the first ListBox:
+3. Handle the OnInit client event at the first ListBox to record the initial order of elements and set the state of the buttons:

 ```javascript
 function OnLBAvailableInit() {